hyling/kean.github.io/_posts/2018-06-06-resumable-downloads.markdown

 }
 ```

 > Actually there is a third, indirect way to create `URLSessionDownloadTask`.
-You can implement `func urlSession(_:dataTask:didReceive response:completionHandler:)` method from `URLSessionDataTaskDelegate` protocol and in this method call completion handler with `ResponseDisposition.becomeDownload`.
+You can implement `func urlSession(_:dataTask:didReceive response:completionHandler:)` method from `URLSessionDataTaskDelegate` protocol and in this method call completion handler with `ResponseDisposition` `.decomeDownload`.

 When you create `URLSessionDownloadTask` for the given URL for the first time you do so by passing either `URL` or `URLRequest` in initializer.
 But if you already have a resumable data, the request is no longer needed - it's stored as part of the resumable data.
 But where does the resumable data come from?